-Through the courses, programs and services of its Continuing Education & Community Services Division, the college offers a wide variety of educational and learning opportunities designed to improve the quality of life for the citizens of its service area.
+Through the courses, programs and services of the Workforce Development, Continuing Education and Community Services Division, MxCC offers a wide variety of educational and learning opportunities designed to improve the quality of life throughout the region.
 In response to the changing educational needs of business technology, government and special populations, non-credit training and skill upgrading for workers and employers is also provided.

-The concept of learning as a lifelong activity is a central focus of the mission/vision of Middlesex Community College.
+The concept of learning as a lifelong activity is a central focus of the mission/vision of MxCC.
 By sharing its resources and expertise, the college addresses the diverse educational and training needs of the community and its learning public through its broad variety of credit and non-credit courses, seminars, workshops, business programs, cultural activities and special events.
-Its Continuing Education Office promotes a broad range of non-credit courses and programs designed to provide personal enrichment, education, skill building and upgrading, as well as career and personal development.
+The Workforce Development, Continuing Education and Community Services Division promotes a broad range of non-credit courses and programs designed to provide personal enrichment, education, skill building and upgrading, as well as career and personal development.

-Middlesex has also developed cooperative partnerships with numerous area organizations, agencies, businesses and industry.
+MxCC also has developed cooperative partnerships with numerous area organizations, agencies, businesses and industry.
 Because of these collaborations, the college is able, through consultations, workshops, seminars, and specialty programming, to assist in meeting the training and education needs of the community.

 Non-credit courses enable students to pursue studies pertinent to their special interests, personal development, job skills upgrading and career development.
 Some courses are conducted for one or two sessions, while others are a full semester in length.
-Noncredit certificates are offered in Internet Web Design, MS Office XP, Certified Nurse Aide, Reiki, Pharmacy Technician, Veterinary Assistant, Practical Dental Assistant, Personal Trainer, AutoCAD, and more.
-Online course offerings are also available.
-While the majority of courses and classes are conducted on the Middletown campus, course offerings are also available at the Meriden Center and a shoreline location.
-For more information about courses, programs and services, call the Continuing Education Office at 860-343-5865.
+Non-credit certificates are offered in Computerized Numerical Control (CNC) AutoCAD, MS Office, Certified Nurse Aid (CNA), Patient Care Technician, Medical Billing and Coding, Ophthalmic Medical Assisting, Pharmacy Technician, Human Services Assistant, Veterinary Assistant, Personal Trainer, Reiki, and more.
+While the majority of courses and classes are conducted on the Middletown campus, some courses are held at the Meriden Center and shoreline location.
+Online courses are also offered monthly for computer applications, software, business skills, career development, test prep, writing, healthcare, languages, and personal enrichment.
+Online courses for teaching professionals and accredited continuing education courses for nurses and other healthcare professionals are available.
+For more information about courses, programs and services, call 860-343-5865, or e-mail mxcehelp@mxcc.commnet.edu.